buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/security.md

 ```

 > We may need to experiment with this one to ensure .NET containers can be run read only.

+### Use tooling to validate Helm Charts for security issues.

+[Checkov](https://www.checkov.io/) is a tool which can scan Helm charts for misconfigurations and generate warnings which can trigger failures in the CI infrastructure pipeline.

 ## Deployed Infrastructure